What do you do with an old device?

 Recycling centers don’t have the ability to recycle every type of e-waste.

 For example, phone batteries need to go to specific battery recycling plants – but there are only 4 such factories worldwide.
 SungEel HiTech, based in South Korea, is one of them.
 The company takes in phone batteries from 8 countries already.

 Therefore, if a local recycling center lacks (1) in-house tech and (2) downstream partners to process certain components, the precious materials in those parts simply can’t be recovered.

-As tech production far exceeds end-of-life disposal resources, our system is facing a severe global bottleneck in how e-waste is managed.
+Tech production today exceeds our current resources to dispose of them properly.
+Our system is facing a global bottleneck in how e-waste is managed.